 New York is a very expensive city.
 ICP recommends that students budget their finances wisely.
 Students need to account not only for their tuition and lab fees, but also their living expenses.
 Monthly expenses include rent, utilities, gas, electricity, telephone, food, transportation, photographic materials, equipment, books, entertainment, and miscellaneous expenses.
 Average living costs are estimated below.
-This is a modest, "no extras" budget.
-It does not include items such as health insurance or unforeseen emergencies, for example.
-It is highly recommended that students budget at least 10 to 20 percent more than the listed costs.
+This is a modest budget.
+It does not include items such as health insurance or unforeseen emergencies.
+It is highly recommended that students budget at least 10–20% more than the listed costs.

 Average Living Costs (for 10-month academic year)